lachrist/aran/README.md

 ![weaving](img/weaving.png)

 When code weaving happens on the same process that evaluates weaved code, it is called *live weaving*.
-This is the case for [instrument/apply-explicit.js](https://cdn.rawgit.com/lachrist/aran/bb8186d5/demo/output/live-apply-explicit-factorial.html) which performs the same analysis as [demo/dead/apply](demo/dead/apply).
+This is the case for [instrument/apply-regular-api.js](https://cdn.rawgit.com/lachrist/aran/bb8186d5/demo/output/live-apply-regular-api-factorial.html) which performs the same analysis as [demo/dead/apply](demo/dead/apply).
 Live weaving enables direct communication between an advice and its associated Aran's instance.
 For instance, `aran.node(serial)` can be invoked by the advice to retrieve the line index of the node that triggered a trap.
 An other good reason for the advice to communicate with Aran arises when the target program performs dynamic code evaluation -- e.g. by calling the evil [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) function.

-When performing live weaving, Aran offers a simpler interface which hides the complexity linked to pointcut and setup.
+When performing live weaving, [AranLive](https://github.com/lachrist/aran-live) offers a simpler interface which hides the complexity linked to pointcut and setup.
 This alternative API also performs parsing with [acorn](https://github.com/acornjs/acorn) and code generation with [astring](https://github.com/davidbonnet/astring).
-This simpler API is demonstrated at [demo/live/instrument/apply.js](https://cdn.rawgit.com/lachrist/aran/bb8186d5/demo/output/live-apply-factorial.html).
+This simpler API is demonstrated at [demo/live/instrument/apply-live-api.js](https://cdn.rawgit.com/lachrist/aran/bb8186d5/demo/output/live-apply-live-api-factorial.html).

 ## Demonstrators